Kamada Ekadashi- Religious Significance and Observance

 Next Ekadashi: Varuthini Ekadashi Vrat Katha (Story)

-With the start of the Hindu New Year, Kamada Ekadashi is regarded as the very first Ekadashi of the year.
-In various Puranas, Vedas and Hindu scriptures, the importance and significance of Kamada Ekadashi has been described.
-The devotees can regain as well as enhance their virtues by keeping a fast of Kamada Ekadashi.
-It also safeguards the devotees from all sort of evils and curses.
-The people who observe a fast can get rid off all their past and present sins and also attain salvation.
-It is believed that if a childless couple observes this fast, then they are blessed with a male child.
+Occurring at the start of the Hindu New Year, Kamada Ekadashi is the very first Ekadashi of the year.
+Various Puranas, Vedas and Hindu scriptures describe the significance of this Ekadashi.
+Observing a fast on Kamada Ekadashi safeguards devotees from all kinds of curses.
+Fasting on this day rids devotees of their sins and helps attain salvation by freeing them of the cycle of birth and death.
+It is believed that if a childless couple observes this fast, they are blessed with a male child.

 Previous Ekadashi: What is Papmochani Ekadashi?

-- The Vrat lasts for a period of 24 hours i.e. till the sunrise of the following Ekadashi day.
+- The Vrat lasts for a period of 24 hours, beginning from sunrise on Ekadashi and ending after sunrise on Dwadashi.

-- The fast concludes after donating food, clothes and other essentials to a Brahmin.
+- One should end the fast with donation of food, clothes and other essentials to a Brahmin.

-- People also read ‘Vishnu Sahastranaam’ to get bestowed with the divine blessings of Lord Vishnu.
+- People also read ‘Vishnu Sahastranaam’ to seek the blessings of Lord Vishnu.

 Also See: Shri Vishnu Mantra